amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 A user may request any number of specific observations from Amanzi.
 Each labeled Observation Data quantity involves a field quantity, a model, a region from which it will extract its source data, and a list of discrete times for its evaluation.
 The observations are evaluated during the simulation and returned to the calling process through one of Amanzi arguments.

-* `"Observation Data`" [list] can accept multiple lists for named observations (OBSERVATION)
+* `"Observation Data`" [list] can accept multiple lists for named observations.

-  * `"Observation Output Filename`" [string] user-defined name for the file that the observations are written to.
+  * `"observation output filename`" [string] user-defined name for the file that the observations are written to.
     The file name can contain relative or absolute path to an *existing* directory only.

   * `"precision`" [int] defined the number of significant digits.
 Default is 16.